 Gaelic Football is the paella of sports.
 Don’t know what paella is?
 You’re missing out.
 Fly to Spain immediately.
 Don’t know what GAA is?
 You’re missing out.
 Get a ticket to Croke Park (or other live venue) immediately.

 Gaelic Football, also known as “Gaelic” or “Football”, is unlike any other sport I’ve watched before.
-It was so intriguing that I wanted to learn how to play after catching my first match.
-I was subsequently super bummed to find out that the boys at my Canadian high school were taught, and the girls were not!
+After watching a single match I instantly wanted to learn how to play.
+Turns out the boys at my Canadian high school were taught, and the girls were not.
+How rude!

 Football, to me, as a mix of soccer, volleyball, basketball, rugby, and North American football.
 It’s an outdoor 2-team sport played on a grass pitch, with 15 players per side.
 Points are scored by kicking or punching the ball over the other team’s goalposts for 3 points, or between 2 upright posts and over its crossbar for 1 point.
 Australians will likely be familiar with Irish Football as the rules are similar and the following just as fierce.